The Role of Ivermectin in Reducing Inflammation From Covid

 Understanding Inflammation and Covid

-A significant effect form covid is inflammation, and Antiinflammatories is part of the US covid treatment protocol.
+A significant effect of COVID-19 is inflammation, and Antiinflammatories are part of the US COVID-19 treatment protocol.
 The medical establishment ignored the article published in 2020 titled Ivermectin may be a clinically useful antiinflammatory agent for late-stage COVID-19, as it tells a story of effectiveness against covid — which they don’t want to be told.

 Ivermectin, on the WHO’s List of Essential Medications, has been in clinical use since 1981 as an orally and topically active agent for treating a range of parasitic infections in humans, including river blindness and lymphatic filariasis.
 It is also widely used in veterinary practice.